Gas safety checks

-- If you think you’ve been exposed to carbon monoxide gas, go to see a doctor immediately and ask for a blood or breath test.
+- Seek medical help immediately and ask for a carbon monoxide blood or breath test.

 If you are disabled, chronically ill or of retirement age, you might be covered by the Priority Services Register scheme and get more help.
 Click here for more information.